missjte/berkson.github.io/journal/posts/supporting-from-the-front.markdown

 That's a strange thing, I guess...
 The **act** of moving gives me anxiety, packing is stressful, and the logistics of traveling with so many things in some sort of boxed entropy is just a fucking nightmare.

 Still, there are things to be said about the experience and, for one, it's a bunch of time that I get to spend with Eiren!
-If I've learned anything about moving, it's that there's always been stretches of uninterupted time spend very close to each other doing things that neither of us wanted to do... which leads to slacking off... which leads to fun.
+If I've learned anything about moving, it's that there's always been stretches of uninterrupted time spend very close to each other doing things that neither of us wanted to do... which leads to slacking off... which leads to fun.

 But I guess the best part about moving is the adventure.